KushsterKing/blog-task/README.md

 http://localhost:6019/users-two?paidBy=1&Amount=120&Amount=140&paidForUsers=2&paidForUsers=4

-rest of the routes and
+rest of the routes and files are not important

 npm start and run on localhost:6019